Keenan Almeida

-Keenan Almeida (born 10 December 1991) is an Indian professional footballer who plays as a right back in I-League for Churchill Brothers.
+Keenan Almeida (born 10 December 1991) is an Indian football coach and former footballer who serves as the head coach of Goan club Clube de Salgaocar.
+He played as a right back.

 Career

 Born in Margao, Goa, Almeida started his career with Salgaocar in both the I-League and Goa Professional League.
 Due to lack of playing time, before the 2012–13 season, Almeida signed for Sporting Goa.
 However, it would not be until the 2013–14 season when Almeida would make his debut for the club.
 It occurred on 23 November 2013 when Sporting Goa took on eventual champions, Bengaluru FC, at the Bangalore Football Stadium.
 He started the match and played the full 90 as it ended 0–0.

 FC Goa

 After failing to get regular playing time at Sporting Goa, Almeida signed for FC Goa of the Indian Super League on 18 July 2015.

 On 11 March 2016, Keenan was resigned by FC Goa for 2016 Indian Super League.
 He played 7 times for the club in the season but could not help his team qualify for the semi-finals.